-Freshmen are invited to participate in workshops to prepare for the co-op program.
+First-year students are invited to participate in workshops to prepare for the co-op program.
 Sophomores in good academic standing begin applying for co-op positions as early as the fall quarter.
 The co-op coordinator makes every effort to secure interviews for the students so that cooperative work assignments are related to their professional objectives.